 Be a Good NeighBear

-Be a Good NeighBear serves as the kickoff event for a number of service opportunities offered to students through the Center for Community Engagement.
 Coordinated by MerServe, Be a Good NeighBear is a day of service that brings students, faculty, staff and their families together with local outreach organizations and neighborhood Shalom Zones.
+The 2020 Be a Good NeighBear event is set for Saturday, September 26th.

 Spring Break for Service

-Spring Break for Service is a local Alternative Spring Break program that began in 2012.
-Spring Break for Service is an immersive service experience that aims to expose students to the needs of the Macon area.
-Students participating in Spring Break for Service are exposed to a wide variety of organizations --everything from working with the homeless to playing and reading with children to helping to build and rehabilitate homes.
+Spring Break for Service is a local alternative spring break program that began in 2012.
+Spring Break for Service is an immersive experience that aims to expose students to the needs of the Macon area.
+Students participating in Spring Break for Service are exposed to a wide variety of organizations, including those that focus on hunger and homelessness, youth engagement, and community development.

-Mobilize Mercer is a student-driven voting initiative that is focused on raising voter awareness and participation on Mercer's Macon campus.
+Mobilize Mercer is a nonpartisan voting initiative that is focused on raising voter awareness and participation on Mercer's Macon campus.